rhashmi02/Individual-Pandoc-Guide/docs/word-markdown.md

 ## Steps

 1. Open a terminal.
-2. Change your directory to the word document that you would like to convert to Markdown.
+2. Change your directory to the word document that you would like to convert to Markdown (Figure 8).

     <figure>
         <img src="images/media/image8.png" alt="Markdown logo">